Six general licences for the control of wild birds will be reissued on a temporary basis by Defra, ahead of new licences coming into force next year.

 - Latest updates, advice and NFU activity

-- General licences and European protected sites
+- Individual licences: European protected sites

 - Why is this issue so important?
 NFU members explain the challenges and impacts